-With its attractive Old Town, Plovdiv is often considered more appealing than Sofia, though nowadays it seems to lack something of the buzz that characterises the capital.
-Known as Philippopolis in ancient times, and Filibeto by the Turks, Plovdiv has Classical remains, Byzantine churches, mosques and some of the country’s finest National Revival domestic buildings.
-Much of its charm lies in the incongruous juxtaposition of ancient, medieval and modern.
+With its attractive Old Town, Plovdiv is often considered more appealing than Sofia: much of its charm lies in the incongruous juxtaposition of ancient, medieval and modern.
+The development of the Kapana Creative District has revitalised the new town and attracted young artists to the city.
+Known as Phillipopolis in ancient times, and Filibeto by the Turks, Plovdiv has Classical remains, Byzantine churches, mosques and some of the country’s finest National Revival domestic buildings.
 It is also an excellent base for exploring the Rhodope Mountains and villages.

 Approaching from the north it is easy to understand why Plovdiv is an ancient settlement, as its hills rising from the Thracian Plain are the most significant natural landmark.
 It sits on both banks of the Maritsa River and has been a commercial and transport centre over the centuries.
 The climate is particularly favourable, with an early spring, a hot summer and a mild winter.
 Its strategic importance made it the target for invaders, and each new occupier has left their mark.

 The treaty of San Stefano in 1878 envisaged Plovdiv as the capital of the newly liberated Bulgaria, as it was centrally placed, and already a commercial centre.
 However, the revision of the treaty at the Congress of Berlin was dominated by the Western powers who feared the expansion of Russian interests in the Balkans.